Year 9 Enrolment

 - A statement supporting your application written by another person (this could be from a sports coach, church group leader, family friend, teacher, etc and is helpful in determining if the student meets our Designated Character School Criteria).

 Providing these documents will strengthen your application.
+Please note that not supplying them may cause delays.
 If you are having trouble getting hold of some of these and you want to get your enrolment in ASAP, don’t panic!
 We are happy to take your completed enrolment form and receive the rest of the requested documents at a slightly later date.

 You will receive a letter confirming if you have been accepted and we will ask you to return an acceptance slip so we know you are definitely coming to Hagley next year!